layabinu/VIMES_VIsualization_of_Massive_Evolving_Stars/joss_paper/paper.md

 right: (a) the initial main-sequence phase, (b) the onset of Case-B mass transfer as the primary star fills its Roche lobe, (c) the system following the first supernova, and (d) the final double compact object configuration.
 Stellar sizes and orbital separations are drawn to scale relative to one another within each panel.
 Colors of the stars in the top row of the panel are made using the TULIPS mode to reflect the effective surface temperatures, while the bottom row is made using the default cartoon images.
 Each column is a snapshot taken at the same evolutionary phase for the same system. \label{fig:snapshots}](vimes.png)

+Together, these features make VIMES a versatile tool for navigating the complex binary pathways that population synthesis simulations produce — rendering the full diversity of evolutionary outcomes accessible to researchers, students, and the public, and ensuring that the rich information encoded in binary evolution codes can be fully explored and communicated.

 # Dependencies